Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 What is a Urinary Tract Infection?

 A urinary tract infection (UTI) is an infection in any part of the urinary tract.
-UTIs are the most occurring bacterial infections especially, in women of child-bearing age.
+UTIs are the most occurring bacterial infections, especially in women of childbearing age.

-About 60% of women will develop a UTI once in their lifetime with about one-fourth of them having recurrence within a year.
+About 60% of women will develop a UTI once in their lifetime, with about one-fourth of them having recurrence within a year.

 The signs and symptoms of UTI are easily recognised in adults.

-Symptoms of upper UTI
+Symptoms of upper UTIs:

 - Flank pain